Mathushan-dev/HTMLParserHaskell/README.md

 # HTMLParserHaskell
-A basic HTML parser in c
+A basic HTML parser in Haskell